kindomi/kindomi.net/index.md

 ---
 ## Initial Offering
+> last updated: 3/31/2025

-To begin, we are focusing on enhancing mental well-being for seniors within the Age Tech & Healthcare Tech sector.
+To begin, we are focusing on enhancing mental well-being for seniors within the Age Tech and Healthcare Tech sector.

-Our first product is [a purposeful wellness check-in service for seniors](https://callfree.ai/). -- 02/15/2025
+Our ~~first~~ → second product will be a purposeful wellness check-in service for seniors.

-- Sign up to experience it [here](https://forms.gle/rpvRdKwa32MFcT4P9): we are at capacity now, please expect a delay with sincerely apologize.
-- Be the wellness advocate to spread the words of caring [here](https://forms.gle/FKAbziTCE6ajX2ff6).
-- Subscribe to our Newsletter and reach out with your story!
+Our **first** product aims to help prevent tragedies like [Gene Hackman's death](https://www.cnn.com/2025/02/28/entertainment/what-we-know-gene-hackman-betsy-arakawa-hnk/index.html)!

+**We’re starting where the need is urgent, and the impact is tangible.**

+Stay tuned for the reveal!
+Follow our newsletter on Substack!

 ---

 # **Our Gratitude to The Support**
-> last updated: 02/15/2025
+> last updated: 03/31/2025

 This journey is made possible by an incredible network of friends, family, and collaborators who offer their expertise, encouragement, and shared vision.